-Come and find out what goes on inside BBC Bristol, the regional television centre for the West of England.
-You'll learn how television and radio programmes are made and have the chance to visit their interactive studio where you can have a go at presenting the weather and star in your very own radio drama, complete with sound effects!
+Come and find out what goes on inside award winning BBC Bristol, the regional television centre for the West of England.
+You will learn how television and radio programmes are made and have the chance to visit their interactive studio where you can have a go at presenting the news and weather and star in your own radio drama complete with sound effects!

-Visitors on a BBC Bristol tour can now explore the new Wildlife garden created in partnership with Avon Wildlife Trust and BBC staff.
-It has been designed as a ‘living classroom’ and is available to all schools in the area as a free educational resource and reflects the range of BBC content made here such as Countryfile and Gardeners’ World.
+Before or after a tour visitors can explore the wildlife garden at the front of the building created in partnership with Avon Wildlife Trust and BBC staff.
+It has been designed as a living classroom and is available to schools in the area as a free technical resource and reflects the range of BBC content made here such as Countryfile and Gardeners World.

-Please remember that BBC Bristol is a working building so no two tours are the same, but they will always be informative, interesting and fun.
+You are advised that BBC Bristol is a working building so no two tours are the same but will always be informative, interesting and fun.

 Tours take approximately 1 hour 45 minutes and involve a certain amount of walking and standing.